datafiniti/data-fizz/Crawling/README.md

         "id": 1,
         "name": "Sushi at Home: a Mat-To-Table Sushi Cookbook", "listPrice": 17.99,
-        "description": “Eating Sushi is Easy.
+        "description": "Eating Sushi is Easy.
 Making Sushi is Even Easier.Let your love of sushi inspire you to prepare and enjoy it in your home.
 This beautiful guide and cookbook opens a window to everything that's so fascinating--and intimidating--about sushi, while laying out easy-to-follow tips and techniques to help sushi lovers become confident sushi chefs.", "product_dimension": "8 X 0.6 X 8 inches", "imageURLs": [
             "https://images-na.ssl-images-amazon.com/images/I/611AZDSUHvL._SY496_BO1,204,203,200_.jpg",